futoin/specs/draft/ftn6_iface_executor_concept.md

 4. state()
     * returns reference to map, which can be populated with arbitrary state values
 5. error( name ) - call onerror( async_iface, name )
+6. waitResult( timeout_ms ) - inform execution engine to wait for either success() or error() for specified timeout in ms. On timeout, error("Timeout") is called

 ## 2.7.
 Async completion interface